 I. The Scriptures

-We believe that the Holy Bible was written by divine inspiration, and that it is a record of God’s revelation of Himself to man.
+We believe that the Holy Bible was written by divine inspiration, and that it is a record of God’s revelation of Himself to mankind.
 It is a book of divine instruction.
 (2 Timothy 3:16-17, John 1:1-14)

 II.
 God